 planet.
 Before it switched on, the LHC was expected to produce roughly 15 Petabytes (15

-million Gigabytes) of data annually, but by 2016 the LHC was exceeding both it's design luminosity and duty cycle, generating over 30PB of data a year.
-Data which thousands of scientists around
+million Gigabytes) of data annually, but by 2016 the LHC was exceeding both its design luminosity and duty cycle, generating over 30PB of data a year.
+Data that thousands of scientists around

 the world need to access and analyse.
 Grid Computing was chosen as the